Steinbeck-Lab/cheminformatics-microservice/docs/installation.md

 ## Workers

-Uvicorn also has an option to start and run several worker processes.
+Uvicorn also has the option to start and run several worker processes.

 Nevertheless, as of now, Uvicorn's capabilities for handling worker processes are more limited than Gunicorn's.
-So, if you want to have a process manager at this level (at the Python level), then it might be better to try with Gunicorn as the process manager.
+So, if you want to have a process manager at this level (at the Python level), then it might be better to try Gunicorn as the process manager.

 In any case, you would run it like this: